Sunil-Pradhan/npm-cheatsheet/README.md

 * Installed using `npm install`
 * Not installed using `npm install -- production`
-* If package A is installed using `npm install <packageA>` and it has devDependency on package B than package B will NOT be installed
+* If package A is installed using `npm install <packageA>` and it has devDependency on package B than package B will NOT be installed.